myleslinder/lwc-prebundle/README.md

 ## Overview

-Before you deploy your code to Salesforce lwc-prebundle will scan all the `.js` files in your `lwc/` sub-folders for imports to `node_modules` and redirect them to an LWC component with the same name.
-That LWC component simply imports the actual third party code into a utility file, that is ignored by Salesforce, and re-exports everything that's imported.
+Before you deploy your code to Salesforce lwc-prebundle will scan all the `.js` files in your `lwc/` sub-folders for imports to `node_modules` and redirect them to an LWC component with the same name as the dependency.
+That LWC component simply imports the actual dependency into a utility file, that is ignored by Salesforce, and re-exports everything that's imported.
 When the code is uploaded to Salesforce the only code that is imported or exported is from one LWC to another.

-Once your deployment is finished, lwc-prebundle resets your import statements back to the original `node_modules` location so that you get all the typings, etc that the original package provides.
+Once your deployment is finished, calling `lwc-prebundle cleanup` resets your import statements back to the original `node_modules` location so that you get all the typings, etc that the original package provides.

 lwc-prebundle will put each package into it's own LWC bundle, as opposed to a singular LWC bundle for all dependencies, for a few reasons: